 VC — vinyl-coated welded or woven

 Powder coat is a form of thick, powdered paint that’s often used to coat steel wire fencing.
-Resistant to UV rays, the powder coat helps protect fencing against moisture and corrosion.
+Resistant to UV rays, the powder coat helps protect the wire fencing against moisture and corrosion.

-E-coating, or electroplating, is sometimes layered beneath powder coat to help strengthen wire fencing against corrosion.
-To electroplate wire, it’s dipped into paint, and then electrically charged.
+E-coating, or electroplating, is sometimes layered beneath a powder coat to help strengthen wire fencing against corrosion.
+To electroplate wire, it must be dipped into paint, and then electrically charged.
 This creates a chemical reaction that helps strengthen the coating.

-You can purchase all of these types of wire fencing at various online retailers or your local farm and ranch supply store.
-Some types of fencing will require professional installation from a local fencing contractor or company that uses special tools such as post-hole diggers and fence stretchers.
+All the types of wire fencing we’ve discussed can be purchased at various online retailers, or your local farm and ranch supply store.
+Some types of fencing will require professional installation from a local fencing contractor or company that uses special tools, such as post-hole diggers and fence stretchers.

-When you’re ready to begin installing a fence line around your homestead, decorative fencing around your urban backyard, or fencing to keep your livestock or pet contained, there’s a type of fence available that’s the best fit for the job.
-Use the tips listed here to help you pick the one that’s going to perform the best for your individual application.
+Whether you’re ready to begin installing a fence line around your homestead, decorative fencing around your urban backyard, or fencing to keep your livestock or pet contained, there is a type of fence available that’s the best fit for the job.

 Q: How do I know how much wire fencing I need to buy for my project?